We're immensely grateful to everyone who has given their time and skills to support LCH in many ways.

 The Community Fridge for an orchid.

-We're very excited about the new gate from the recreation ground into the café which was paid for by the Leatherhead Lions.
+We're very excited about the new gate from the recreation ground into the café paid for by the Leatherhead Lions.

-Toyota (GB) plc has given us a grant of £1,500 to support the Friday Film.
+Toyota (GB) plc gave us a grant of £1,500 to support the Friday Film.

 "Please also pass on our thanks to the team at LCH - our lunches were scrummy and so reasonably priced!
 It was lovely to witness the hubbub down at LCH and its use by a broad cross section of people – it is a very welcoming space with “the best ever tuna paninis''!"